jakehsiao/sdc-behaviour-cloning/README.md

 Then I trained the model on AWS to save time.

 The final step was to run the simulator to see how well the car was driving around track one.
 The vehicle is able to drive autonomously around the track without leaving the road.

+However, the transfer-learning approach is not robust for this project.
+I tried InceptionV3 as feature extractor and it leads to a heavy model that took plenty to time to train.
+And the performance was not good, 0.02 val loss, comparing to 0.01 val loss of end-to-end model which used much less time to train.

 ####2.
 Final Model Architecture